-Bahrain has a reputation of being the most liberal of the GCC states.
-While this is certainly true, it is also important to remember that Bahrain is an Islamic state with a society deeply rooted in local traditions and customs.
-The style of conducting business in Bahrain therefore differs widely from that in Western Europe or the USA.
-A basic understanding of Bahraini culture can earn you respect and give you the edge over your competitors.
+Once considered the most liberal of the GCC states, accusations of human rights violations since the beginning of the protest movement in 2011 have cast doubts on Bahrain’s reputation.
+Though it remains one of the more liberal states in the region, please remember that Bahrain is a Muslim country deeply rooted in local traditions and customs.
+The style of conducting business therefore differs widely from that of Western Europe or the USA.
+A basic understanding of Bahraini culture can earn you respect, and give you the edge over your competitors.

-Every business meeting is preceded by small talk, which happens either before, during or after refreshments.
-This serves to build trust and relationships – a vital aspect of business in Bahrain.
-You may be asked personal questions about your life and your family and are expected to show an interest in your host’s personal life, too.
-However, never ask any direct questions about female family members unless you know them very well, as this may cause embarrassment to your host.
+Every business meeting is preceded by small talk, which happens either before, during, or after refreshments.
+This serves to build trust — a vital aspect of business in Bahrain.
+You may be asked personal questions about your life and your family, and are expected to show an interest in your host’s personal life too.
+However, never ask any direct questions about female family members, unless you know them very well, as this may cause embarrassment to your host.

-The style of communication may be something to get used to, too.
+The style of communication may also take some getting used to.
 It is not very direct and you will have to learn to interpret vague statements.
-This is due to the reluctance in Arab culture to be either the bearer of bad news or to simply refuse anybody anything.
-You are unlikely to ever receive a straight no in answer to your requests, and it’s a good idea to ban the word “no” from your vocabulary during business negotiations.
+This is due to the reluctance in Arab culture to be either the bearer of bad news, or to simply refuse anybody anything.
+You are unlikely to ever receive a straight "no" in answer to your requests, and it’s a good idea to ban the word from your vocabulary during business negotiations.
 A lack of commitment or very evasive language usually serves as sufficient indication of a negative answer.

-Communication in Bahrain may be more formal than in your home country.
-It is important to use someone’s full name including title when you greet them.
+Communication in Bahrain may be more formal than in your home country: it is important to use someone’s full name and title when you greet them.
 The most senior person should always be greeted first.
-This reflects a structure of society which is still very hierarchical and based on traditional family values.
+This reflects the still very hierarchical society based on traditional family values.

-Women are much better placed in the Bahraini business world and in society in general than in many other Arab countries.
-While female employment was traditionally limited to educational and medical professions, local women increasingly work in banking, finance and other service industries too.
-Expat women can be found in all sorts of professions – medical, legal, education, PR, and the hotel industry.
+Women are much better placed in the Bahraini business world and society than in many other Arab countries.
+While female employment was traditionally limited to education and medicine, local women increasingly work in banking, finance, and other service industries too.
+Expat women can be found in all sorts of professions — medicine, the law, education, PR, and the hotel industry.

 As a foreign woman working in Bahrain, you should nevertheless observe certain rules.
-First of all, dress conservatively, if only out of respect towards your host culture.
-Men and women often do not mingle in their free time – meals and entertainment are enjoyed separately.
-Try to keep a certain distance to your male colleagues, as being too friendly may be misinterpreted.
-There should be no physical contact between you and Bahraini men, not even during the greeting process.
+First of all, dress conservatively out of respect for your host culture.
+Men and women often do not mingle in their free time, enjoying meals and entertainment separately.
+Try to keep a certain distance from your male colleagues as being too friendly may be misinterpreted.
+There should be no physical contact between you and Bahraini men, the only exception being if he extends his hand to you first during the greeting process.